 Dr. Justin F. Brunelle

-My spare time is filled with ODU athletic events, pick-up basketball, water sports, and playing with my dog, wife, and son.
-I also like Ford vehicles and brewing beer in my garage.
+Justin's spare time is filled with ODU athletic events, pick-up basketball, water sports, and spending time with his dog,

-I keep an up-to-date official bio for use at speaking events.
+An up-to-date official bio is available for use at speaking events.

 Web Sciences, Cloud Computing, emerging technologies, Digital Libraries, Information Retreival, Natural Language Processing, Big Data